Livros

 From these quotes, it becomes clear that the definition of Quality varies depending on the author (or entity).
 These definitions are not merely “saying the same thing in different words”—they actually convey different ideas of Quality:

-David A. Garvin – one of the more recent ‘gurus’ of Quality – observed that different “groups” understood quality based on their particular interests (meaning different groups with different focuses).
+David Alan Garvin (1952 – 2017) – one of the more recent ‘gurus’ of Quality – observed that different “groups” understood quality based on their particular interests (meaning different groups with different focuses).
 However, despite their differing perspectives, certain “themes” were consistently found across those groups.
 Based on this observation, Garvin concluded that quality could be defined through five distinct approaches: the transcendental, product-based, user-based, manufacturing-based, and value-based approaches.
 Each approach offers a different definition.

 Thus, the “Five Approaches to Quality” were born.